javers/javers.github.io/techblog episode 1.md

 Don't worry!
 There are several ways to made our system more resistant to *Slow Responses* from integration point.
 The simplest solution is using timeouts, something more cleaver are *promises* implemented in Java8 as
 <code>Completable Futures</code>.
-But the most interesting solution is *Asynchronous requests processing*, I'will explain later how it works.
+But the most interesting solution is *Asynchronous requests processing*, I'll explain later how it works.

 **Slow Connections with users**.
-Another part of your system which can fail and knocks the whole system are users.
+Another part of your system which can easily knocks down the whole system are users.
 Usually the are nice and use broadband internet connections.
 Usually they are not willing to harm you.

 Consider what happens when group of your legitimate users will go the the Airport, connect their smartfons to WiFi